jbwm/Modularize/README.md

 ![image](https://user-images.githubusercontent.com/53827110/214068162-f608f07c-698f-47de-95ec-606e2a568717.png)

 **Note**: Reloading also affect default config.yml -> If you disabled specific module in config.yml change will be affected, and module enabled/disabled.

+## Code samples
+Code samples are available in example directory in project